I have a confession: I’m a dollar store junkie. I especially love going to the dollar store to get my car camping fix.

 Second, don’t bother buying gardening gloves from the dollar store.
 I’ve worn through countless pairs of cheap gloves, sometimes several a season, and in the end it just makes more sense to invest in a good, sturdy pair that will last a long time.

 (I’ve been using these same gloves for years and love them.
-The gauntlet version is also great for really getting into the weeds and prickly bushes.
+For lighter-duty tasks, I prefer these buttery soft leather gloves.
 If you want more options, check out my reviews of the best gardening gloves.)

 In a pinch the cheapies will work, but think of them as disposables so you won’t be disappointed when you blow a hole through the fingers.